What is Life Transition Coaching?

 What is your cancellation policy?

 If you cannot make your appointment for any reason, please make sure to cancel or reschedule at least 24 hours before our scheduled meeting.
-If you cancel less than 24 hours in advance or miss your appointment, you will be charged a $150 cancellation no-show fee.
+If you cancel less than 24 hours in advance or miss your appointment, you will be charged a $150 late cancellation/ no-show fee.

 How do I get started?